 Cleveland Clinic surgeons are pioneers in the development of minimally invasive techniques for mitral valve repair.
-Today, nearly all mitral valve repairs can be performed through a 2-3 inch incision on the right side of the chest.
+Today, the majority of isolated mitral valve repairs can be performed through a 2-3 inch incision on the right side of the chest.
 In many cases, we can employ the surgical robot and limit incision size to 1 inch.

 Several minimally invasive approaches are available to patients.
 Minimally invasive approaches may also be used for patients who require aortic valve or tricuspid valve surgery, alone or in combination with mitral valve surgery.
 In addition, Cleveland Clinic is a leader in percutaneous (through the skin) approaches to mitral valve repair, which may lead to additional treatment options in the future.

 Advantages of minimally invasive approaches include faster recovery, less pain, reduced need for blood transfusion and better cosmetic result.
 We evaluate each patient for robotic and minimally invasive surgery and work with the patient to choose the best and safest approach in each case.

 Learn about minimally invasive mitral valve repair: types of incisions, surgical options, photos and videos.

 Cleveland Clinic surgeons have been instrumental in the development and application of modern mitral valve repair techniques.
 Problems with the posterior leaflet are generally corrected by a small series of chords or a small resection of the abnormal portion of the valve.
 Anterior leaflet dysfunction is managed by creation of new chords or chordal transfer.
 Anterior leaflet repair techniques are technically challenging, requiring a skilled and experienced surgical team to achieve the best result.
 All repairs include an annuloplasty, which is a complete or partial ring placed around the circumference (rim) of the valve.